fallanic/scrape2csv/README.md

     scrape2csv.scrape("/tmp/echojs.csv", url_to_scrape, jquery_selector, handler, header);

-Each element fitting the jquery selector will call the handler provided as a parameter.
+Each element matching the jquery selector will call the handler provided as a parameter.
 The array returned by the handler will create a new csv line.

 That's all folks!